 SEMCA youth programs services 14-24 year olds in out-Wayne and Monroe Counties.
 Youth Program offices are currently located in the cities of Dearborn, Highland Park,, Livonia, Monroe, Southgate and Wayne.
 SEMCA’s Workforce Innovation and Opportunity Act (WIOA) Youth Program provides career exploration and guidance, continued support for educational attainment, opportunities for skills training in high-demand industries and occupations, and culminates with a good job along a career pathway or enrollment in post-secondary education.

-SEMCA’s WIOA Youth Program Our WIOA Youth Program provides:
+SEMCA’s WIOA Youth Program provides:

 - Career exploration activities, including Talent Tours to visit employers in high-demand industries and occupations